The anticyclone will last for days: today it will be even hotter at midday

 Sunshine and calm will prevail, and perhaps some changes will begin to arrive from the weekend onwards.

-BarcelonaThe anticyclone that began to settle in over the weekend is here to stay for several days.
-Sunshine and calm weather also prevailed on Monday, and this situation will continue for practically the entire week.
+BarcelonaThe anticyclone that began to settle in over the weekend is set to last for several days.
+Sunshine and calm weather have prevailed in recent hours, and this situation will continue for practically the entire week.
 There will only be minor variations, such as some decorative touches of thin clouds and morning fog or low clouds.
 The morning temperature inversion will persist, as will the marked temperature contrast between day and night.
-Even this Tuesday, the weather will be milder or warmer at midday, with some highs locally reaching around 25°C in the warmest areas.
-On Wednesday, a maritime breeze will arrive, lowering temperatures slightly and causing some coastal low clouds, but without any major consequences.
-We should look at least to the medium term for signs of changes, but there are still many days to go.
+Even today, the weather will be milder or warmer at midday, with some highs locally reaching around 25°C in the warmest areas of the south and the pre-coastal region, values clearly above average for this time of year.
+In fact, yesterday temperatures already exceeded 24°C in Aldover (Baix Ebre).
+On Wednesday, a maritime breeze will arrive, lowering temperatures slightly and bringing some coastal low clouds, but without any major consequences.
+We should look to the medium term for signs of change, but there are still many days to go and no clear end to this stable weather pattern is in sight.

 Tuesday: warmer weather